-The coaddition is described in detail in Annis et al. (2009); see also Jiang et al. (2008).
-From the list of runs on Stripe 82 taken through the Fall 2005 season, all fields with seeing in the r band worse than 2" FWHM, r-band sky brightness brighter than 19.5 magnitudes in one square arcsecond, or whose photometric correction à la Bramich et al. (2008; see above) was greater than 0.2 mags were excised; this rejected 32% of the available data.
+The co-addition is described in detail in J. Annis et al. (2009, in preparation); see also Jiang et al. (2008).
+From the list of runs on Stripe 82 taken through the Fall 2005 season, all fields with seeing in the r band worse than 2" FWHM, r-band sky brightness brighter than 19.5 mag in 1 square arcsecond, or whose photometric correction à la Bramich et al. (2008; see above) was greater than 0.2 mag were excised; this rejected 32% of the available data.
 The individual runs were remapped onto a uniform astrometric coordinate system.
-Interpolated pixels in each individual run (e.g., for bad columns, bleed trails, and cosmic rays) were masked in the coaddition process.
-The sky was subtracted from each frame, and the images coadded with weights for each frame proportional to the transparency and inversely proportional to the square of sky noise and seeing on each frame.
+Interpolated pixels in each individual run (e.g., for bad columns, bleed trails, and cosmic rays) were masked in the co-addition process.
+The sky was subtracted from each frame, and the images co-added with weights for each frame proportional to the transparency and inversely proportional to the square of sky noise and seeing on each frame.
 Strongly discrepant pixels were clipped in the coaddition.
-The effective seeing FWHM is $\sim 1.2''$ (for the southern strip of the stripe) and $\sim 1.3''$ (for the northern strip).
+The effective seeing FWHM is $\sim 1''.2$ (for the southern strip of the stripe) and $\sim 1''.3$ (for the northern strip).

-The resulting coadded images were run through the SDSS photometric pipeline, yielding the catalogue made available in the Stripe82 database.
-Rather than deriving the Point Spread Function (PSF) from scratch, we synthesized the PSF at each point in the sky by taking the suitably weighted sum of the PSFs output by the SDSS photometric pipeline from each of the individual runs.
+The resulting co-added images were run through the SDSS photometric pipeline, yielding the catalog made available in the Stripe82 database.
+Rather than deriving the point-spread function (PSF) from scratch, we synthesized the PSF at each point in the sky by taking the suitably weighted sum of the PSFs output by the SDSS photometric pipeline from each of the individual runs.

-Color-color diagrams of stars and counts of stars and galaxies as a function of magnitude demonstrates that the photometry reaches roughly two magnitudes fainter than single SDSS scans, similar to what is expected given the number of runs in the coadd.
+Color-color diagrams of stars and counts of stars and galaxies as a function of magnitude demonstrate that the photometry reaches roughly 2 mag fainter than single SDSS scans, similar to what is expected given the number of runs in the co-add.
 We have found that star-galaxy separation is improved over that in the single scans, in that the cut can be made closer to the stellar locus.
-In the main survey, objects with $m{PSF} - m{model} > 0.145$ are flagged as galaxies in a given band.
-However, the stellar peak in the PSF - model magnitude difference distribution in the coadd is much narrower, allowing objects with $m{PSF} - m{model} > 0.03$ in r to be flagged as galaxies.
+In the main survey, objects with $m{\rm PSF}-m{\rm model}>0.145$ are flagged as galaxies in a given band.
+However, the stellar peak in the PSF - model magnitude difference distribution in the co-add is much narrower, allowing objects with $m{\rm PSF}-m{\rm model}>0.03$ in r to be flagged as galaxies.

-The coaddition does not properly propagate information on saturated pixels in individual runs, and therefore the photometry of objects brighter than roughly r = 15.5 is suspect.
+The co-addition does not properly propagate information on saturated pixels in individual runs, and therefore the photometry of objects brighter than roughly r=15.5 is suspect.
+Unfortunately, there is no processing flag that one can use to identify such data; we recommend a simple magnitude cut.

-The SDSS photometry is quoted in terms of asinh magnitudes, as described by Lupton, Gunn, & Szalay (1999), whereby the logarithmic magnitude scale transitions to a linear scale in flux density f at low signal-to-noise ratio:
+The SDSS photometry is quoted in terms of asinh magnitudes, as described by Lupton et al. (1999), whereby the logarithmic magnitude scale transitions to a linear scale in flux density f at low S/N: